Pike County Health Department, Home Health & Hospice offers many support groups that are free and open to the public.

 Mental Health Awareness Support Group

 This group is to encourage positive mental health awareness.
-This group is open to individuals experiencing depression, anxiety, relationship issues, substance issues, grief issues, difficulties managing/coping with stressors, etc.
+It is open to individuals experiencing depression, anxiety, relationship issues, substance issues, grief issues, difficulties managing/coping with stressors, etc.

 Other Public Health Services: